Originally posted March 14, 2014:

 End of Side Story.

 So, what did Ron Kilman tell me?
 He told me that if we were going to be a successful Safety Task Force, then we would need the cooperation of Ken Scott.
 Ken was the Supervisor of the Maintenance Shop and the one person that had been holding onto our trouble tickets.
-Ron said, “You will have to work this out with Ken yourself.” — Flashes of Ron Kilman wearing a black nun’s robe flashed through my head, and suddenly I felt my knuckles become soar as if they had been hit by a ruler. — No, I’m not going to draw you a picture.
+Ron said, “You will have to work this out with Ken yourself.” — Flashes of Ron Kilman wearing a black nun’s robe flashed through my head, and suddenly I felt my knuckles become sore as if they had been hit by a ruler. — No, I’m not going to draw you a picture.

 So, we did what would have made Sister Francis proud.
 We asked Ken Scott to meet with us to discuss our “issue”.
 We pointed out to him that the trouble tickets we had submitted were safety issues and should have a higher priority.
 We also pointed out that we had not had one safety related trouble ticket completed in almost three weeks.